 Darshana M. Baruah is a nonresident scholar with the South Asia Program at the Carnegie Endowment for International Peace.
 Her primary research focuses on maritime security in Asia and the role of the Indian Navy in a new security architecture.

-Anirudh Burman is a senior research analyst at Carnegie India.
+Anirudh Burman is an associate fellow at Carnegie India.
 He works on key issues relating to public institutions, public administration, the administrative and regulatory state, and state capacity.

 Rudra Chaudhuri is the director of Carnegie India.
 His primary research interests include the diplomatic history of South Asia and contemporary security issues.